ffvoigt/minimal-mistakes-playground/_pages/features.md

     url: /aslm/
     alt: "Axially scanned light-sheet microscopy"
     title: "Isotropy across large FOVs"
-    excerpt: 'The mesoSPIM is an axially scanned light-sheet microscope (ASLM) for uniform z-resolution across the FOV.'
+    excerpt: 'The mesoSPIM is an axially scanned light-sheet microscope (ASLM) for uniform z-resolution across the FOV.
+In ASLM, the waist of the light-sheet is scanned through the sample in synchrony with the rolling shutter readout of the camera.'
-    btn_label: "Read more"
+    btn_label: "Read more on ASLM."
     btn_class: "btn--primary"
 feature_row_multiview:
   - image_path: /assets/images/features/multiview-600.jpg
     alt: "Multiview imaging"
-    title: "Horizontal detection path and capable of multiview imaging"
+    title: "Capable of multiview imaging"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Left aligned with `type="left"`'
+    excerpt: 'The mesoSPIM has a vertical sample rotation axis similar to the original SPIM.
+This allows 360° rotation of the sample without changing the direction of gravity.
+This avoids any rotation-induced distortions of soft samples.'
     url: "/assets/images/features/multiview-3840.jpg"
     btn_label: "Enlarge image"
     btn_class: "btn--primary"